Continuous stable regularity: Preliminaries on continuous logic

 \begin{fact} If $M$ is an $\cL$-structure, then the map $\mu\mapsto \int d\mu$ is a bijection between Keisler measures on $S_x(M)$ and Keisler functionals in $x$ over $M$. \end{fact}

 We also recall that a Keisler functional is determined entirely by its behavior on the subspace of finitary formulas.

 \begin{proposition} Suppose $M$ is an $\cL$-structure, and $\lf_0$ is a positive linear functional on finitary $\cL$-formulas over $M$ in $x$.
-Then $\lf_0$ extends uniquely to a bounded linear functional $\lf$ on $\cC(S_x(M),\R)$.
-Moreover, $\lf$ is positive and $\|\lf\|=\|\lf_0\|$. \end{proposition} \begin{proof} This follows from the fact that the linear subspace of finitary $\cL$-formulas is dense in $\cC(S_x(M),\R)$ (see \cite[Fact 6.4]{BYU}), together with basic facts in functional analysis (see \cite[Exercise I.I.19]{Rudin-fun}). \end{proof}
+Then $\lf_0$ extends uniquely to a positive linear functional $\lf$ on $\cC(S_x(M),\R)$ with $\|\lf\|=\|\lf_0\|$. \end{proposition} \begin{proof} Using the same steps as in the proof of Fact \ref{fact:easy}, one sees that $\lf_0$ is bounded, and hence continuous.
+Thus the claim follows from the fact that the linear subspace of finitary $\cL$-formulas is dense in $\cC(S_x(M),\R)$ (see \cite[Fact 6.4]{BYU}), together with basic facts in functional analysis (see \cite[Exercise I.I.19]{Rudin-fun}). \end{proof}

 In light of the previous result, we will sometimes view linear functionals as maps on $\cC(S_x(M),\R)$, while in other cases as maps on the subspace of finitary $\cL$-formulas over $M$, depending on the relevant context.